-Man Possibly Holding Child At Knifepoint Is Killed In Shooting Involving Officer In Whittier, Authorities Report
+Man Holding Child At Knifepoint Is Killed In Shooting Involving Officer In Whittier, Authorities Report

-WHITTIER (CBSLA) — A man officers suspected was holding a child at knifepoint in a family dispute was killed Monday in a shooting in Whittier involving a law-enforcement officer, authorities said.
+WHITTIER (CBSLA) — A man officers said was holding a child at knifepoint in a family dispute was killed Monday in a shooting in Whittier involving a law-enforcement officer, authorities said.

-It’s unclear what led up to the shooting, which was reported about 6:30 p.m. in the 13800 block of Philadelphia Street, Los Angeles County Sheriff’s Deputy Wally Bracks said.
+After a child-custody exchange at the Whittier police station with his estranged wife, the man grabbed all three of the couple’s children, which led to a standoff reported about 6:30 p.m. in the 13800 block of Philadelphia Street, Los Angeles County Sheriff’s Deputy Wally Bracks said.

+Three officers each fired once and each was believed to have struck the man, authorities said late Monday.

 No officers were injured.

-The wounded man was taken to a hospital by helicopter, Bracks said.
+The wounded man was taken to a hospital, where he was pronounced dead.

 Sheriff’s Homicide Bureau detectives were dispatched to assist Whittier police in the shooting investigation, Bracks said.